airKlizz/go-interview-2/README.md

 #### CLI

-For building a CLI able to controlle the bulb, we can use the [Cobra](https://github.com/spf13/cobra) package.
+To build a CLI capable of controlling the bulb, we can use the [Cobra](https://github.com/spf13/cobra) package.
 Similar to what we did for the HTTP server, we create a structure `CliServer` which contains a `Server` and which can `Run()` to execute the CLI.

-The code is verbose for writing a CLI, therefore it is already written.
+The code is verbose for writing a CLI, so it is already written.
 You can look at it in `internal/adapter/driving/server/cli.go`.

+> **🛠️ Action Required:**
-🫵 You can copy the `cmd/http/main.go` file into `cmd/cli/main.go` file and adapt it to not run the `HttpServer` but the `CliServer`.
+> Copy the `cmd/http/main.go` file into `cmd/cli/main.go` and adapt it to run the `CliServer` instead of the `HttpServer`.

+> **🛠️ Action Required:**
-Run:
+> Run:

 ```bash
 go run cmd/cli/main.go light color -n mock -r 100 -b 200 -g 100